 Teach students that poets use repetition, alliteration, line breaks and sometime rhyme to influence the sound of their poems.
 That poems are sometimes written about small details or abstract feelings and topics.
 One technique, I use is using the five senses to write poetry.

 After spending some time reading and discussing poems.
 It is time to attempt a poem.
 I like to start with free verse poems because they do not rhyme.
 Sometimes students are so hung up with finding a rhyming word, the end poem doesn’t convey at all what they meant.
 To avoid that, being with free verse so they can focus on content.
 There is a lot of freedom and creative expression allowed so it encourages even the most reluctant student to write.
+How to write a poem can seem daunting to students but by teaching these literary devices they will get it in no time!

 Make a Chart